PreciousWarrior/spellathon-solver/README.md

 This puzzle.

 # Installation
-make sure python interpretor 3.8 or above is installed on your system (its not tested for lower versions but it should work for any python 3.x) download and unzip this repository via the "Download" button, or clone it using git open the terminal or command prompt and go into the folder where the program is using the cd command once you are in the folder, use python3 main.py or python main.py to run the program
+1. Make sure python interpretor 3.8 or above is installed on your system (its not tested for lower versions but it should work for any python 3.x)
+2. Download and unzip this repository via the "Download" button on GitHub, or clone it using `git clone https://github.com/PreciousWarrior/spellathon-solver/`
+3. Open the terminal or command prompt
+4. Go into the folder where all the files of this repository are using the cd command, for example on Windows-: `cd C:\Users\User\Downloads\spellathon-solver`
+5. Once you are in the folder, use `python3 main.py` or `python main.py` to run the program.
+(Make sure python is added to PATH if it doesn't work)

 # Config
 Open the python file in a text editor